wesleycamargo/azure-docs.pt-br/articles/azure-monitor/platform/data-sources-alerts-nagios-zabbix.md

 ## <a name="alert-records"></a>Registros de alerta
-Você pode recuperar registros de alerta do Nagios e do Zabbix usando [pesquisas de log](../log-query/log-query-overview.md) no Log Analytics.
+Você pode recuperar registros de alerta do Nagios e do Zabbix usando [pesquisas de logs](../log-query/log-query-overview.md) no Azure Monitor.

 ### <a name="nagios-alert-records"></a>Registros de alerta do Nagios